L. HUDSON, SEEDSMAN,

 HYDROPHYLLACEAE.
 Showy Western Hemisphere annuals and perennials with pinnately-divided leaves and curved spikes of flowers.
 Best in full sun, giving a profusion of bloom.
 Good bee plants.
 May cause rash in some.

 —Phacelia campanularia.
 (1000) PHAC-2.
 Packet: $2.00

 'DESERT or 'CALIFORNIA BLUEBELLS'.
 Brilliant royal blue, bell-shaped, inch-wide flowers, produced abundantly 2 months from seed.
 Hardy annual to 6 - 9", good for carpeting or edging.
 Stems and leaf-edges are red, and are fragrant when bruised.
 California deserts.
 Best in poor, dry, sandy soil.
 Makes a nice pot plant.
-Germinates in 1 - 4 weeks.
+Germinates in 1 - 4 weeks at cool temperatures.

 —Phacelia tanacetifolia.
 (1000) PHAC-150.
 Packet: $2.00

 'BEE FOOD', 'FIDDLENECK'.
 Fragrant, clover-scented blue to lavender 1/2" flowers in dense curved spikes in summer.
 Profusely blooming hardy annual to 1 1/2 - 3 feet, with finely cut ferny leaves.
 California to México.
 Excellent honey plant, good in heavy soil.
-Germinates in 1 - 4 weeks.
+Germinates in 1 - 4 weeks at cool temperatures.

 PHALARIS (fa-LAR-is or FAL-ar-is)

 GRAMINEAE.
 Ornamental annual and perennial grasses; about 15 species of the North Hemisphere.
 Robust, hardy plants, grown for birdseed, forage, erosion control, wildlife food, and ornament.